mguymon/lock_jar/README.md

     require 'lock_jar/bundler'

-You can optionally create a Jarfile that would automatically be included when you `bundle install` or `bundle update`.
+You can optionally create a _Jarfile_ that will automatically be included when you `bundle install` or `bundle update`.
 Otherwise
 Gems with a Jarfile will be merge to generate a _Jarfile.lock_.
 The Jarfile.lock will be loaded when Bundler calls `setup` or `require`.

 ## License